Unboxed-Software/solana-course/content/getting-started.md

 Each lesson starts by listing the lesson objectives - ie, what you'll be learning in the lesson.

-Then there's a brief 'TL;DR' so that you can glance through, get a sense of what the lesson covers, and decide if the lesson is for you or not.
+Then there's a brief 'Summary' so that you can glance through, get a sense of what the lesson covers, and decide if the lesson is for you or not.

 Then each lesson has three sections: